Kinneh04/Tiger-brokers-Automated-options-strategy-builder/README.md

 Clients also need to meet the corresponding conditions and have opened the option strategy permissions in order to have risks mitigated.

 ## Solution
-This application aims to solve that problem by building your own custom options strategy, and then purchasing all legs at once at the current market price, allowing any user to purchase a combo strategy without needing to buy each leg seperately, saving valuable time.
+This application aims to solve that problem by allowing users to build their own custom options strategy, and then purchasing all legs at once at the current market price, allowing any user to purchase a combo strategy without needing to buy each leg seperately, saving valuable time.
+The application also tracks prices, shows potential gains and losses, and implements buying power checks to make sure you dont go over budget.

 ## Features
 * Simple, easy to use command line interface
 * Requires no priror programming / software experience
 * Hand holding style instructions
+* Gains and Losses calculations

 ## Pre requisites
 The application needs a few requisites before you can use it.
 All these requisites are free